The Top 10

 Customer Service Stories for 2019

-If you are looking to improve your customer service for 2020, you needn’t look any further than these 10 fantastic customer service stories from 2019 for inspiration.
+If you are looking to improve your customer service, you needn’t look any further than these 10 fantastic customer service stories from 2019 for inspiration.
 This year’s picks are a great illustration of the absolute core of customer service – genuinely caring about the people you serve.

 We had over 100 great stories from last year to choose from.
 Narrowing them down to a top-ten list was truly a challenge, but I think you’ll agree that it represents some pretty special people doing some pretty special things.